marilynpereira03/BPL-desktop/README.md

 * (soon) deposit BPL using altcoins or USD (via changer.com) - no registration needed
 * label any account
 * realtime currency value (updated every 5 min) in UsD, Euro, BTC, HKD, JPY, CNY, AuD, CanD, Pound and Rubble
-* autoconnecting to a healthy ark network peer.
+* autoconnecting to a healthy bpl network peer.
 If the peer is not good any more, automatically find a new one.
-* send ark from/to any account.
+* send bpl from/to any account.
 * easily switch to different network, or private chains
 * customize background
 * isolated processes on Windows and Macosx to prevent from data sniffing or injection.